hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1320_chapter_xi.md

 There was a piece of land by the riverside on which grew three chennaars, towards which our thoughts turned with peculiar love at this time.
-For the Mahârâjâ was anxious to give it to Swamiji, and we all pictured it as a centre of work in the future — work which should realize the great idea of "by the people, for the people, as a joy to worker and to served".
+For the Mahārājā was anxious to give it to Swamiji, and we all pictured it as a centre of work in the future — work which should realize the great idea of "by the people, for the people, as a joy to worker and to served".